CodePartnersMD/MD301-guide/curriculum/03-jquery-events/LAB.md

 Given that a user opens the application in the browser
 When the user naviates to the home page
-Then the images should be displayed across the screen
+Then the images should be displayed in columns, as screen width allows

 #### How are we implementing it?